| |

 attention.

-(4) Use lots of environmental lighting and avoid
+(4) Use lots of environmental lighting as a flash tends

 up a flare.
 If possible, adjust your digital camera to take